 The Deputy College Registrar, James McBain, should be contacted with queries about scholarships, travel grants and graduation.
 Graduate progression (GSO) forms should also be sent to the Deputy College Registrar.

-The Registry Administrator is the first point of contact for all admissions enquiries, as well as transcripts and student status letters.
+The Registry Administrator, Michelle Steers, is the first point of contact for all admissions enquiries, as well as transcripts and student status letters.

 The Registry team are usually available before and after the office opening times, but students should email for an appointment as the office doors will not be open.
 Queries can also be answered by email or phone.